How to Choose: The Top 5 APIs for Streamlined AI Workflows in 2026 - Solve Complexities with REST vs GraphQL

 What is GraphQL?

-GraphQL, introduced in 2015 by Facebook, is a data query and manipulation language that addresses some limitations of REST.
-It allows clients to define the structure of the response they need, reducing over- and under-fetching, and improving overall efficiency.
+GraphQL, introduced by Facebook in 2015, is a data query and manipulation language.
+It addresses some limitations of REST by allowing clients to define the structure of the response they need, reducing over- and under-fetching, and improving overall efficiency.

 Key Features: